hiteshhinduja/FundsLibrary-DeveloperTest/ReadMe.txt

 Task wise implementation details

 Followed TDD Approach for each task:
-Added unit test case for all possible scenarios Executed test cases for unimplemented code which resulted in failure Added entities, interfaces, implementation logic as applicable for the task Re-ran unit test cases and checked whether they passed
+Added entities, interfaces, skeleton classes as applicable for the task Added unit test case for all possible scenarios Executed test cases for unimplemented code which resulted in failure Implemented business logic as for the task
+Re-ran unit test cases and checked whether they passed

 Task 1